jvillste/dali/design.md

   [[set 1 name foo]
    [add transaction transact-time 12345]]

-# Root transaction
+# Root

+* A transaction with no parents.

+# Leaf

-* A transaction with no parent transactions.
+* A transaction with no children.

 # Edge